spike-project/spike/README.md

 This is the beta version of the **SPIKE** program.
 A collaborative development for a FT-spectroscopy processing program.

 # Release -
+This is the version 0.8.3 - 17 April 2016

+- **FINALLY files from the previous program version (0.7.x) can now be upgraded and read.** just do
+  -  ```    python -m spike.File.HDF5File update your_file.msh5  ```
+- improved support for parallel processing
+  - processing.py (2D FTMS) now includes parallel processing in F2 (helping in certain cases)
+  - standard test now includes testing for `multiprocessing` - *DOES NOT WORK ON ALL DISTRIBUTION* if it is your case, modify test.mscf to: `use_multiprocessing = False`
+- a new `cpxsize` property, associated to axes and dataset, which counts complex and real entries; helps even developping macros
+- improved plugins, automatic baseline, noise measure,
+- NMR : BrukerNMR now imports TopSpin processed dataset (1r, 2rr)
+- MS : sharper lineshape in 2D-FTMS

-This is the version 0.8.2 dated 3 Feb 2016
+version 0.8.2 dated 3 Feb 2016

  - corrected a bug in processing when running under MPI parallel
- - added warnings in set_col() and set_row() if type do not match.
+ - added warnings in `set_col()` and `set_row()` if type do not match.
  - starting to work on the documentation

 version 0.8.1 dated 24 Jan 2016